It's not uncommon for death not to be permanent in Fiction

 - The only reason their bodies are subject to clone degradation is because they haven't thought to keep the original DNA on file.
 If they had, they never would've had this problem, as they would be always cloning the original (i.e. not degraded) DNA.

 - Dollhouse.
 In "Epitaph One" the powerful backers of Dollhouse intend doing this with the bodies of the Actives.
 Adelle DeWitt is horrified as the Actives have only agreed to let the Dollhouse use their bodies for a set number of years; it's not meant to be a permanent arrangement.
+By "Epitaph Two: Return" two of the Rossum bigwigs have transferred into younger bodies and one of them has let a binge-eating habit develop.

 - In Paranoia, The Computer is aware of the importance of backups, so all citizens are part of a six-pack of clones note - when one dies, his memories (including how he died) are MemoMaxed into his next-of-clone, who picks up wherever he left off.
 Especially important for the PCs, whose high-risk careers as Troubleshooters tend to get them killed at least once in the course of any given mission.